 Welcome to Oman

-In Oman there are no endemic diseases or mandatory required vaccinations for incoming tourists from UE and US.
-The level of public and private health care facilities across the country is good.
-Common medications are available in the main pharmacies, but we reccomend you to bring a first aid kit.
+In Oman there are no endemic diseases or mandatory required vaccinations for incoming tourists.
+The level of public and private health care facilities across the country is good and common medications are available in the main pharmacies.

-Oman is a safe country, with a very low crime rate; it is advisable to follow the normal rules of prudence also adopted in Western countries.
-In case of emergency you can contact your embassy in Muscat.
+Oman is a safe country, with a very low crime rate.
+In case of emergency you can rely on the local authorities and contact your embassy in Muscat.

-The official currency is the Omani Rial (OMR), divided into 1000 Baisa.
-There are banknotes of 1, 5, 10, 20 and 50 Rial, 1/2 Rial and 100 Baisa.
-Visa and Mastercard are accepted in all hotels and in major shops.
+The official currency is the Omani Rial (OMR), divided into 1000 Baisas.
+There are banknotes of 1, 5, 10, 20 and 50 Rials, 1/2 Rial and 100 Baisas.
+Visa and Mastercard are accepted in all the hotels and most of the restaurants and shops.
 ATMs for cash withdrawal are widespread.
-Cash (EUR or USD series after 2009) can be changed at any money exchange (open daily from 8:30 to 12:30 am and from 4:30 to 6:30 pm, closed on Fridays).
-We suggest you not to change money at the airport or at the hotel because of unfavorable exchange rates and high fees.
+Cash can be changed at any currency exchange office.
+We suggest you not to change money at the airport or at the hotel because of high exchange rates and fees.

 International code to call Oman from abroad: +968.
-The mobile network is widespread throughout the country and works with GSM 900 and 3G / 4G data connection.
-You will find wifi internet connection in almost all hotels, except for tented camps and hotels located in remote areas.
+The mobile network is widespread throughout the country and works with GSM 900/1800 and 4G/5G data connection.
+You will find wi-fi internet connection in almost all hotels, except for desert camps and lodges located in remote areas.

 Electricity: 220-240 volts, electrical outlets: type G.

-We recommend practical and comfortable clothes, with linen and cotton garments.
-In order to respect local people we advise not to wear shorts, miniskirts, tops and low-cut dresses, particularly when visiting towns and villages.
-Polo and T-shirts, trousers and skirts below the knee are more indicated.
-Inside Grand Mosque in Muscat it is compulsory to wear long trousers or long skirts, for both men and women; ladies must also wear long sleeves to the wrists and cover their head with a non-transparent scarf.
-It is useful to bring: a sweatshirt and a windbreaker for cooler nights in the desert and on the mountains, a microfiber beach towel and a swim suit to swim in the wadis.
-You should wear comfortable sandals, suitable to walk outdoor.
+We recommend practical and comfortable clothes, in linen or cotton.
+In order to respect local culture we strongly advise not to wear shorts, miniskirts, tank tops and low-cut dresses, particularly when visiting towns and villages.
+Standard t-shirts, trousers and skirts below the knee are more advisable.
+Inside Grand Mosque in Muscat it’s compulsory wearing long trousers or long skirts, for both men and women; ladies must also wear long sleeves until the wrists and cover their head with a non-transparent scarf.
+It’s useful to bring: a sweater and a windbreaker for cooler nights in the desert and on the mountains, a beach towel and a swim suit.
+You should wear comfortable sandals or sneakers, suitable to walk outdoor.